 For most people, anxiety and adolescence go hand in hand.
-Adolescence is a time of change bodily change, mental change, changing relationships with friends and parents, changing goals, interests, hopes and dreams and accompanying all of these changes is a huge potential for anxiety.
+Adolescence is a time of change: bodily change, mental change, changing relationships with friends and parents, changing goals, interests, hopes, and dreams.
+Accompanying all of these changes is a potential for anxiety.

 This article will discuss the many potential causes of anxiety, the common types of anxiety teens and the signs and symptoms to watch for, and the safest treatments for teenage anxiety.